spectralDNS/shenfun/docs/source/poisson.rst

 for :math:`k=0, 1, \ldots N-3`.
 This gives the basis
 :math:`V^N_0 = \text{span}\{v_k(x)\}_{k=0}^{N-3}`.
-We can then add two more linear basis functions (that belong to the kernel of the Poisson equation)
+We can then add two more linear basis functions (that belong to the kernel of Poisson's equation)

 .. math::
    :label: _auto3